danfitz/juno/bootcamp/2019-08-21-bootcamp-module-8-applied-javascript.md

 In object-oriented programming, sometimes our objects share many properties and methods in common.
 It would be tedious to manually write the same properties and methods for every single object we create!

-That's why developers created **classes**: blueprints that allow us to recreate objects with initial starting properties and methods.
+What we need is something called **prototypal inheritance**.
+That's why developers created **classes**: blueprints or *prototypes* that allow us to recreate objects with initial starting properties and methods.

 Syntax: